zdavkeos/whirlyfly/README.md

 ## Future work

-* Do a few more entropy tests
+* Do a few more entropy tests (NIST, FIPS, etc.)
+* Fix it so there is only fresh data in the uart fifo
-* Add more info on the inner-workings
+* Add more documentation on the inner-workings
 * Test and tweak the output rate for optimal performance
 * Add a pre-made bitfile for really impatient users
 * Integrate the rng into the